SNIPER Training: Single-Shot Sparse Training for Text-to-Speech: Results

 \subsection{Intelligibility}

-We used the commercial Speechmatics engine to transcribe the generated audio across the entire test set for each model, and measured intelligibility by the word error rate (WER) of the transcript against the normalized LJSpeech text.
-We note that the SNIPER-trained models starting at 20\% sparsity perform slightly better than baseline, although differences are minimal (possibly due to LJSpeech being common training data for speech recognition engines).
+We used the commercial Speechmatics engine to transcribe generated audio across the entire test set for each model, and measured intelligibility by the word error rate (WER) of the transcripts against normalized LJSpeech text.
+On average, SNIPER-trained models were slightly better than baseline.